For Pre 2011 stories go to the Compecon Newsletter Archive.

 A number of motor insurance providers in Ireland were subject to raids by EU Commission officials investigating allegations of anti-competitive behaviour.

-Paderborn 30th August 2017 – Patrick Massey Addresses European Sports Economics Association Annual Conference.
+Paderborn 30th August 2017 – Patrick Massey Presents two Papers at European Sports Economics Association Annual Conference.

 Luxembourg 20th December 2017 – CJEU Rules that Uber is Providing a Taxi Service.